 For goods shipments that do not exceed a value of £135, there is generally no UK import VAT.
 However, there is a difference between B2B and B2C orders:

 If the customer provides the trader with a UK VAT number, the customer becomes the tax debtor under a reverse charge procedure.
 In this case, the invoice of the trader will contain the reference "reverse charge".

-Since we as a trader would have to pay the import VAT and would also have to fulfill various bureaucratic tasks, we currently refrain from making deliveries with a goods value of below £135 to the UK.
+Since we as a trader would have to pay the import VAT and would also have to fulfill various bureaucratic tasks, we refrain from making deliveries with a goods value of below £135 to the UK.
 Then again, there are different regulations for online marketplaces (OMP): With OMP participation, the OMP is considered the supplier from a VAT point of view and therefore the tax debtor.
-So if you buy our goods through the marketplaces ebay or etsy, then we can deliver also below the limit of £135 to private customers.
+So if you buy our goods through the marketplace etsy, then we can deliver also below the limit of £135 to private customers.
 So this is a solution.
-Please collect the items you wish and then send us a screenshot.
-We will define this as product on etsy and you can buy it then.
+Please place an order there.

 The following graphic shows the different cases: